 Implementation Action Responsibility Time Frame Notes HO.10 - Continue code enforcement and ensure that enforcement is coupled with landlord education and directions to resources.
 City of Franklin Zoning Staff Short-Term / Ongoing Work with Home Owner's Organization's for additional code enforcement.
-HO.11-Identify and assemble small, individual parcels into larger blocks under common ownership to enhance their development potential.
+HO.11 - Identify and assemble small, individual parcels into larger blocks under common ownership to enhance their development potential.
 City of Franklin Staff Warren County Regional Planning Commission Short-Term / Mid-Term HO.12 - Create a Realtor Ambassador Program that acquaints realtors with new and exciting developments within the City as well as the City's core neighborhood (housing opportunities, education improvements, cultural amenities, business, and development opportunities).
 With this information, an ambassador would be able to promote the City and have a better understanding of why Franklin is a choice city of residents.
-Organization Short-Term / Ongoing See page 102 HO.13 - Investigate the use of a land bank, where the County or City acquires properties to control the final development product and require projects to meet various housing goals.
-Banks & Realtor's Organization City of Franklin Staff Short-Term / Ongoing See page 102 HO.14 -Identify strategies to support the existing food providers (such as the Farmers' Market) and attract new food providers to Franklin.
+Organization Short-Term / Ongoing See page 102 H0.13 - Investigate the use of a land bank, where the County or City acquires properties to control the final development product and require projects to meet various housing goals.
+Banks & Realtor's Organization City of Franklin Staff Short-Term / Ongoing See page 102 HO.14 - Identify strategies to support the existing food providers (such as the Farmers' Market) and attract new food providers to Franklin.
 City of Franklin Staff Franklin Area Community Services Chamber of Commerce Short Term See page 86 HO.15 - Establish a "housing trust fund" to receive and allocate new sources of revenue for neighborhood revitalization, housing rehabilitation and used for planning, designing, and constructing streets, utilities, and other necessary infrastructure, land acquisition, and demolition.
 City of Franklin Staff Warren County Economic Development HUD Short-Term / Ongoing

-Implementation Action Responsibility Time Frame Notes HO.16 - Investigate the use of a residential Tax Increment Financing (TIF) District and how it may be used for public finance of the development of neighborhood infrastructure.
-City of Franklin Staff Warren County Economic Development Short-Term / Mid-Term See page 102 HO.17 -Investigate the feasibility of a city employee residency incentive program, to encourage full-time city employees to reside in the City of Franklin.
-City of Franklin Staff Short-Term See page 103 HO.18 - Discuss strategies to address homelessness on a County level, with Warren County, Warren County Housing Coalition, and housing providers.
-City of Franklin Staff Warren County Metropolitan Housing New Housing Ohio Local Churches HOPE Short-Term / Ongoing See page 103
+Implementation Action Responsibility Time Frame Notes HO.16 - Investigate the use of a residential Tax Increment Financing (TIF) District and how it may be used for public finance of City of Franklin Staff Warren County Economic Short-Term / Mid-Term See page 102 Development HO.17 - Investigate the feasibility of a city employee residency incentive program, to encourage full-time city employees to reside in the City of Franklin.
+City of Franklin Staff Short-Term See page 103 City of Franklin Staff HO.18 - Discuss strategies to address homelessness on a County level, with Warren County, Warren County Housing Coalition, Warren County Metropolitan Housing Short-Term / and housing providers.
+New Housing Ohio Ongoing See page 103 Local Churches HOPE